 If you’re looking to examine an issue but not make a definitive argument, you may be well positioned to write an FP Analysis.
 Analyses parse out the nuances of the big—and small—stories of our time, explaining their significance to our broad readership.
 An FP Analysis should bring something new to the table, elucidating connections and underscoring points that haven’t been made elsewhere.

-FP Dispatches are reported pieces, distinguished by a dateline.
-They are articles written by journalists on the ground who have found a unique angle on an ongoing political or cultural event.
+FP Dispatches are reported pieces by journalists on the ground who have found a unique angle on a current political or cultural event.
+Think of them like postcards: painting a scene that takes readers to a distinct place and time.
 These are not magazine features, nor are they newspaper-y reporting.
 Instead, FP Dispatches have a clear, explicit takeaway.

 (Note: For instructions on how to securely and anonymously send tips and documents to select editors, click here.)